tingyhu45/info550/ReadMe.md

 Introduction and preparation
 ----

-For my project, I will analyze the Covid-19 vaccination data across different countries.Exploratory analysis including characterizing summary statistics and data visualization will be performed on the data.
+For my project, I will analyze the Covid-19 vaccination data across different countries.
+Exploratory analysis including summary statistics characterization and data visualization will be performed on the data.
 To analyze the data you would need to some `R` packages, which can be installed using R commands.

 ```R